-- Required best practices for travel: Read these Best Practices and Procedures all Campuses- Departmental International Travel Programs Involving Students, Alumni, and Other Attendees from the Purdue Office of Risk Management. - Read Security guidelines for field research in complex, remote and hazardous places from the International Institute of Social Studies for helpful guidelines about safety and fieldwork for social sciences. - Follow any Protect Purdue Guidelines for Travel: https://www.purdue.edu/procurement/travel/spend-reduction/index.php - For graduate student travel, please contact Erica Wallskog for the most up to date information on travel.
+- Required best practices for travel: Read these Best Practices and Procedures all Campuses- Departmental International Travel Programs Involving Students, Alumni, and Other Attendees from the Purdue Office of Risk Management. - Read Security guidelines for field research in complex, remote and hazardous places from the International Institute of Social Studies for helpful guidelines about safety and fieldwork for social sciences. - For graduate student travel, please contact Erica Wallskog for the most up to date information on travel.